The island offers diverse options for those seeking active engagement with its environment.

-Choices range from of medium to hard difficulty.
-Trails such as the Oriole Trail lead deep into the rainforest.
+Choices range from moderate to challenging.
+Trails like the Oriole Trail lead deep into the rainforest.

 Silver Hills in the northernmost part offers different views.
 The Runaway Ghaut Trail provides a shorter, easier walk.

 Always adhere to the boundaries of the volcano exclusion zone.
-Entering restricted areas without authorization is highly dangerous and prohibited.
+Entering areas with restricted access without authorization is highly dangerous and prohibited.

 Cultural immersion pastimes in Montserrat deliver opportunities to connect with the island''s special heritage and community.
-These activities provide insights beyond the normal tourist attractions.
+These experiences provide insights beyond the normal tourist attractions.

 Unique, week-long celebration on March 17.
 Commemorates Irish heritage and historical enslaved uprising.